 Because of New Zealand’s position on the International Date Line, it actually holds the first city in the world to see the sunrise of a new day.
 Gisborne on the East Coast of the North Island is the first city to start the new day.
 It also famously hosts the New Year’s Eve festival, Rhythm & Vines, in celebration of being among the first to welcome in the new year.

-Find out more about Gisborne in Gisborne – Guide for Backpackers.
+Find out more about Gisborne in The Complete Guide to Gisborne.

 10. The Night Skies

 The largest International Dark Sky Reserve in the Southern Hemisphere is right here in New Zealand.
 It’s one of the world’s best places to see the southern night skies.
 What’s more, it’s often possible to see the Southern Lights a.k.a Aurora Australis.